 7) Be patient:

-It can take some time to build a successful freelance career.
+It can take quite a bit of time to build a successful freelance career.
 It's easy to get discouraged but a sustainable career that you’re passionate about is worth the wait, right?
-Careers aren’t built on skill along, you also need patience and persistence.
+Careers aren’t built on skill alone, you also need patience and persistence.

 8) Be kind: